 Old cool looking house.
 It’s still privately owned.
 There’s nothing to tour, but if you want the shot for the Gram, this is on your drive to the Castle.

 Eat lunch and support the locals in Vaduz

 There are restaurants of every kind in Vaduz.
 Ask the staff at the tourist center for a recommendation or browse while you walk around town.
 We ended up at a lovely sidewalk café so we could people watch while we ate.

 Bus to Buchs, Switzerland and Train back to Origin

 From the Buchs train station, you can hitch a ride back to your point of origin or continue on to the next adventure on your itinerary.
-We continued on to St Gallen to see the Abbey, which I highly recommend for all the library nerds out there!
+We continued on to St Gallen to see the Abbey, a UNESCO World Heritage site, which I highly recommend for all the library nerds out there!

 Liechtenstein’s eastern border is lined by the Alps.
 If winter sports are more your style, visit Triesenberg, Steg, or Malbun for skiing and snowboarding.
+Even for someone like me who hates snow (snow is ok to visit but not live in), this looks like an idyllic place for some winter fun.
 I’m convinced these mountains are where the term “winter wonderland” originated.
-Snow is fun to visit (but not live in).

 So what do you think: Is Liechtenstein on your bucket list?